HasanBera/Roborock-THT-PCB/README.md

 **Preparing the cables:**

 _MCU--->PCB_
-The cable from your MCU to the PCB consists of 3 wires: PWM IN, GND, and VCC.
-You have to connect VCC and GND to the Hotend Outputs on your controlboard.
-And last but not least PWM IN, should be connected to the RGB/NEOPIXEL output on your controlboard.
+The cable from your MCU to the PCB consists of 3 wires: PWM IN(1), GND(2), and VCC(3).
+You have to connect VCC(3) and GND(2) to the Hotend Outputs on your controlboard.
+And last but not least PWM IN(1), should be connected to the RGB/NEOPIXEL output on your controlboard.

 _PCB--->FAN_
-The PWM OUT of the second cable needs to be connected to the second pin on the motor.
+The PWM OUT(1) of the second cable needs to be connected to the second pin on the motor.
 The motor requires a PH2.0 4-pin connector (the PCB on the motor indicates the pin numbers).
-The GND should be connected to the 3. pin and the VCC to the 4. pin.
+The GND(2) should be connected to the 3. pin and the VCC(3) to the 4. pin.
 (We do not need the 1. pin in our project.)

 **Klipper Configuration:**